akyrillidis/akyrillidis.github.io/pubs/index.md

   </samp></pre>

 ## Book chapters
-+ Volkan Cevher, Sina Jafarpour and Anastasios Kyrillidis, [*``Linear inverse problems with norm and sparsity constraints"*](), in Practical Applications of Sparse Modeling, Sept.
++ Volkan Cevher, Sina Jafarpour and Anastasios Kyrillidis, [*``Linear inverse problems with norm and sparsity constraints"*](/pubs/Journals/LIP.pdf), in Practical Applications of Sparse Modeling, Sept.
 2014, MIT Press, *(Authors listed in alphabetical order)*.

+  <button id="b_abs_b02"> Abstract </button>
+  <button id="b_bib_b02"> Bibtex </button>
+  <button id="b_med_b02"> Link to book </button>
+  <p id="abs_b02"> <i> We describe two nonconventional algorithms for linear regression,
+  	called GAME and CLASH.
+The salient characteristics of these approaches is that they exploit the convex $\ell_1$-ball and non-convex $\ell_0$-sparsity constraints jointly in sparse recovery.
+To establish the theoretical approximation guarantees of GAME and CLASH, we cover an interesting range of topics from game theory, convex and combinatorial optimization.
+We illustrate that these approaches lead to improved theoretical guarantees and empirical performance beyond convex and non-convex solvers alone.
+  </i> </p>

+  <pre id="bib_b02"><samp>
+  		@article{cevher2014linear,
+  			title={Linear inverse problems with norm and sparsity constraints}, author={Cevher, Volkan and Jafarpour, Sina and Kyrillidis, Anastasios}, journal={Practical Applications of Sparse Modeling}, pages={179}, year={2014}, publisher={MIT Press}
+				}
+  </samp></pre>

-+ Anastasios Kyrillidis, Luca Baldassarre, Marwa El-Halabi, Quoc Tran-Dinh and Volkan Cevher, [*``Structured sparsity: discrete and convex approaches"*](), submitted as book chapter to ``Compressed sensing and its application", Springer, 2014.
++ Anastasios Kyrillidis, Luca Baldassarre, Marwa El-Halabi, Quoc Tran-Dinh and Volkan Cevher, [*``Structured sparsity: discrete and convex approaches"*](/pubs/Journals/CS_Book_StructSparse.pdf), submitted as book chapter to ``Compressed sensing and its application", Springer, 2014.

+  <button id="b_abs_b01"> Abstract </button>
+  <button id="b_bib_b01"> Bibtex </button>
+  <button id="b_med_b01"> Link to book </button>
+  <p id="abs_b01"> <i> Compressive sensing (CS) exploits sparsity to recover sparse or compressible
+  	signals from dimensionality reducing, non-adaptive sensing mechanisms.
+Sparsity is also used to enhance interpretability in machine learning and statistics applications: While the ambient dimension is vast in modern data analysis problems, the relevant information therein typically resides in a much lower dimensional space.
+However, many solutions proposed nowadays do not leverage the true underlying structure.
+Recent results in CS extend the simple sparsity idea to more sophisticated structured sparsity models, which describe the interdependency between the nonzero components of a signal, allowing to increase the interpretability of the results and lead to better recovery performance.
+  	In order to better understand the impact of structured sparsity, in this chapter we analyze the connections between the discrete models and their convex relaxations, highlighting their relative advantages.
+We start with the general group sparse model and then elaborate on two important special cases: the dispersive and the hierarchical models.
+For each, we present the models in their discrete nature, discuss how to solve the ensuing discrete problems and then describe convex relaxations.
+We also consider more general structures as defined by set functions and present their convex proxies.
+Further, we discuss efficient optimization solutions for structured sparsity problems and illustrate structured sparsity in action via three applications.
+  </i> </p>

+  <pre id="bib_b01"><samp>
+  		@incollection{kyrillidis2015structured,
+  			title={Structured sparsity: Discrete and convex approaches}, author={Kyrillidis, Anastasios and Baldassarre, Luca and El Halabi, Marwa and Tran-Dinh, Quoc and Cevher, Volkan}, booktitle={Compressed Sensing and its Applications}, pages={341--387}, year={2015}, publisher={Springer}
+				}
+  </samp></pre>

 ## Theses
 + Anastasios Kyrillidis, [*``Rigorous optimization recipes for sparse and low rank inverse problems with applications in data sciences"*](/pubs/Theses/Rigorous_optimization_recipes.pdf), Ph.D.
 Thesis, School of Computer and Communications, EPFL, September 2014.
 + Anastasios Kyrillidis, [*``Polynomial-complexity computation of the M-phase vector that maximizes a rank-deficient quadratic form"*](/pubs/Theses/RankD_Thesis.pdf), M.Sc.
 Thesis, Dept. Electronic Engineering and Computer Science, Technical University of Crete, July 2010.